Bohemian Forest (Šumava) Route

 Detailed Route Guide

 The route's highlights begin at Černé jezero (Black Lake), the largest and deepest glacial lake in the Bohemian Forest, its dark waters reflecting the surrounding cliffs.
 Further south, the Boubín Virgin Forest contains spruce, beech, and fir trees that have never been felled, some of them over 400 years old.
-This UNESCO-recognised reserve is one of the last places in Central Europe to feel genuinely primeval.
+This national nature reserve within the Šumava UNESCO Biosphere Reserve is one of the last places in Central Europe to feel genuinely primeval.
 The Vltava river, which flows through Prague far to the north, rises quietly in these highlands as a narrow brook you can step across.

-For VW T3 owners, this route is an ideal long-distance run.
+For older and low-power campervan drivers, this route is an ideal long-distance run.
 The roads are well-maintained two-lane highways and secondary roads with gentle gradients throughout.
 The highest point barely exceeds 1,000 metres, and the climbs are long and steady rather than sharp.
 There are no dramatic hairpins.
 The engine can breathe, and the pace is naturally slow because the scenery demands it.
-Parking areas near the lakes are generous, and many allow overnight stays for self-contained camper vans.
+Day parking near the lakes is often generous; overnight only at Autokemp or clearly signed camper sites — wild camping in the national park is illegal.

 The best seasons are late spring and early autumn.
 In May and June, the forest floor is carpeted with wildflowers and the lakes are mirror-still.
 September and October bring amber light and almost no tourists, making it the single finest time to drive this route.
 Midsummer is busier near Lipno reservoir, which has developed into a popular Czech holiday destination with bike paths and a beach.
 Avoid January through March if your van lacks adequate heating, as temperatures regularly fall to minus fifteen degrees and some secondary roads are left unploughed.